f-caro/ESP32-addon-devices-potpurri/README.md

 <a name="ethernet"></a>
 # Ethernet PHY_LAN8720

-### TODO: describe how the LAN8720 chip works
+### TODO: describe how the LAN8720 chip is used

 <a name="oled_display_tiny"></a>
 # OLED tiny display with SSD1306 controller

-### TODO:  elaborate on how the OLED tiny display works
+### TODO:  elaborate on how the OLED tiny display is used